d-realblank/smart-waste-bin/README.md

 ## Proposed Solution

 A distributed IoT system using sensor-enabled bins with LilyGO TTGO microcontrollers and ultrasonic sensors to detect waste levels in real-time.
-The system optimizes collection routes and sends alerts to custodians through a web dashboard.
+The system sends alerts to custodians through a web dashboard.

 ## System Architecture